 - Zoo Crew backpack

-Lincoln Park Zoo offers a limited number of Zoo Crew scholarships, ranging from partial scholarships to full scholarships covering the cost of participation.
+Lincoln Park Zoo offers a limited number of Zoo Crew scholarships, ranging from partial scholarships to full scholarships which cover the cost of participation.
 Please complete and submit an application to be considered for a scholarship.

-To guarantee your child a spot in camp, you may choose to register right as registration opens.
-If your child is later granted a scholarship, we will refund the relevant portion of the registration fee.
+Optional: To guarantee your child a spot in camp, you may choose to register your child once registration opens.
+If your child is later granted a scholarship, we will refund the total registration fee.

 Participants must commit to attending two consecutive weeks of Zoo Crew.
 Although program themes for the different age groups are the same year to year, field trips, activities and projects will not be repeated.